Baavlibuch/Memory-Assistant/README.md

 * Writing tests
 * Code review
-* Other guidelines
+* Other guidelines-
 **The code is in <app/src/main>
 **
 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin-
 **Manik**
 * Other community or team contact